 CB 80 Insecticide Aerosol

-CB-80 has earned an outstanding reputation for ultra-fast knock down and kill of cockroaches and over 20 other pests.
+CB-80 with pyrethrins, has earned an outstanding reputation for ultra-fast knock down and kill of cockroaches and over 20 other pests.
 It is ideal as a space or crack and crevice spray.
 CB-80 boasts a broad list of use areas, including restaurants and other food-handling establishments, meat packing and food processing plants, food storage areas, hospitals, supermarkets, motels and hotels, residences, utilities, and transportation equipments.

 CB-80 is acetone-free, compliant with all current VOC standards and contains no ozone-depleting substances.
 The propellant and solvent have been designed to dissipate harmlessly in the air, eliminating the concern for ozone damage.
 CB-80 can be applied around electrical junction boxes.